fike-dev/Pizza-house/README.md

-#3 A small pizza ordering application built with React + Vite and tailwind css
+## 3 A small pizza ordering application built with React + Vite app

 ## Technologies used